ayust/alpha-guide/content/reference/scanning.md

 ### Lather, Rinse, Repeat

-At this point, the signature to 100% is just a matter of repeating the steps you already know:
+At this point, getting the signature to 100% is just a matter of repeating the steps you already know:

  * Isolate the signature to a solid, single-dot hit
  * Re-center probes over the dot